High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

 This work is an important step towards scalable, high performance alkali-tweezer machines.
-While the measurement error on noisy intermediate-scale quantum (NISQ) machines is often overlooked as it does not typically scale with algorithm length, it \textit{is} important to consider the scaling of the measurement error with system size.
-For bit string readout, the measurement fidelity scales as $\mathcal{F}^{N}$, where $\mathcal{F}$ is the single-atom measurement fidelity and $N$ is the number of bits.
-This indicates that the order of magnitude improvement on low-loss, single-atom fidelity reported here will be crucial for larger systems.
-In addition to quantum computing applications, by demonstrating simultaneous high-fidelity and low loss, we improve the outlook for quantum sensing applications where the sensitivity and/or bandwidth are directly tied to atom retention capability via repetition rate.
+While the measurement error on noisy intermediate-scale quantum (NISQ) computers is often overlooked as it does not typically scale with algorithm length, it \textit{is} important to consider the (generally exponential) scaling of the measurement error with system size.
+In addition, by demonstrating simultaneous high-fidelity and low loss, we improve the outlook for quantum sensing applications where the sensitivity is tied to atom retention capability via repetition rate.

-Our experimental sequence is triggered upon loading a Cs atom from a magneto-optical trap into a tweezer, after which we immediately cool it with polarization-gradient cooling to $\approx$ \coolTemperature.
+Our experimental sequence is triggered upon loading a Cs atom from a magneto-optical trap into a tweezer trap.
+The tweezer is formed by focusing up to 10\,mW of linearly polarized 937\,nm laser light through a 0.45\,NA microscope objective (OptoSigma PAL-20-NIR-LC00) to a spot with a $1.6\,\mu$m$ \, 1/e^{2}$ waist radius.
+The trap is small enough that a light-assisted collisional-blockade mechanism ensures loading no more than one atom at a time \cite{AndersenSingleAtom}.
+The trap wavelength of $\lambda_{\rm trap}=$ 937\,nm is chosen to be red-detuned from both the \D{1} and \D{2} line transitions and to have approximately the same AC Stark shift on both states (6$S_{1/2}$ and 6$P_{3/2}$) of the cooling transition (\textit{i.e.} ``magic'').
+After loading an atom, we cool it with polarization-gradient cooling to $\approx$ \coolTemperature{}.
 The atom is then prepared in either $\ket{F=4}$ (``bright'') or $\ket{F=3}$ (``dark'') hyperfine ground manifolds and the state of the atom is then read out using a near-resonant probe laser.
-Finally, we check for atom presence with the cooling beams.
+Finally, we check for atom retention in the trap with the cooling beams.

-The tweezer trap is formed by focusing up to 10\,mW of 937\,nm laser light through a 0.45\,NA microscope objective to a spot with a $1.6\,\mu$m$ \, 1/e^{2}$ waist radius.
-The trap is small enough that a light-assisted collisional-blockade mechanism ensures loading no more than one atom at a time \cite{AndersenSingleAtom}.
-The trap wavelength of $\lambda_{\rm trap}=$ 937\,nm is chosen to be red-detuned from both the \D{1} and \D{2} line transitions and to have approximately the same AC Stark shift on both states (6$S_{1/2}$ and 6$P_{3/2}$) of the cooling transition (\textit{i.e.} ``magic" wavelength for the cooling transition).
-The AC Stark shift from the linearly polarized 937\,nm light on the ground state forms the trapping potential proportional to the intensity, $I$, according to \cite{GrimmDipoleTraps}:

-where $c$ is the speed of light, $\Gamma$ is the natural linewidth, $\omega_{0}$ is the resonant frequency, $\Delta_{D_1(D_2)}$ is the detuning from the \D{1}(\D{2}) line.